mgravell/DistributedCacheDemo/readme.md

-﻿Problem statement:
+﻿## Problem statement:

-The `IDistributedCache` API is very minimal, requiring a lot of boilerplate code to check for values, get missing values, serialize, deserialize, etc; this makes actually using the cache overly complex.
+> The `IDistributedCache` API is very minimal, requiring a lot of boilerplate code to check for values, get missing values, serialize, deserialize, etc; this makes actually using the cache overly complex.

 The purpose of this example is to show helper APIs for using `IDistributedCache`, so that callers